mskarthik/nvtmstaticpage/memberresources.md

 If you want further information on becoming a member, please contact our VP of Membership

-Members, if you have not yet joined our members only email list, please do.
-If you do not have a yahoo account, we strongly recommend that you create one.
-You do not need to use Yahoo email, just create the account.
-To subscribe to our email list, click here.
-If you are not logged into Yahoo, then click on the “Sign In” link you will see.
-This way, it will be easy for you to manage your settings.
+Members, if you have not yet joined our members only googlegroups email list, please do.
+If you need assistance, reach out to the Club officers.